stripe/stripe-node/README.md

 By default, the library sends request latency telemetry to Stripe.
 These numbers help Stripe improve the overall latency of its API for all users.

-You can disable this behavior if you prefer:
+You can disable this behaviour if you prefer:

 ```js
 const stripe = new Stripe('sk_test_...', {